Overview of Vampire: The Eternal Struggle

-Untap: Restore a card to the normal, upright, position.
-See Tap.
+Unlock: Restore a card to the normal, upright, position.
+See Lock.

 Victory Point: The measure of a player's ranking.
 A player receives a victory point when her prey is ousted and for being the last player in the game.
 The player with the most victory points at the end of the game wins.